Horse Manure and Bedding Recycling

 How does the program work?

 Waste Management worked with County staff to set up a separate collection route for these materials.
 The program's success relies on the cooperation of customers willing to separate their horse manure and bedding from trash.
-After it's collected, the material is taken to local composting companies, currently Engel and Gray, to be composted.
+After it's collected, the material is taken to a local composting facility, currently Engel and Gray, to be composted.

 How do I participate?